liferay/liferay-docs/develop/tutorials/articles/asset-framework/adding-updating-and-deleting-assets.markdown

 example code here doesn't even match what we just stated.
 We need to fix this.
 -Rich-->

+## Adding and Updating Assets

-The method to invoke when one of your custom content entries is added or updated is the same, and is called `updateEntry`.
-Here's the full signature:
+The method to invoke when one of your custom content entries is added or updated is the same.
+This method is called `updateEntry`.
+Here's the full
+signature:

     AssetEntry updateEntry(
             long userId, long groupId, String className, long classPK,